How to Test Lithium-Ion Cells Battery Health Testing ProcessPosted on: Sat Nov 26 2022

 How Can You Tell If An 18650 Is Getting Too Hot?

 There are several devices on the market that can precisely monitor 18650 cells during their charging and/or discharging phases.
-While these devices are useful, that can be somewhat expensive.
+While these devices are useful, they can be somewhat expensive.
 Another option would be to use an infrared thermometer along with a standard battery charger.

 You would be surprised, however, by how much insight you can gain about a cell's temperature characteristic with something as simple as the palm of your hand.
 So, as you are charging your battery cell, keep tabs on their heat output with the palm of your hand.
 If a battery cell is getting warm under very small charge currents, then the cell more than likely has an internal problem.